devnull-cz/c-prog-lang/modules/mountain-generator.md

 documentation if unsure (each function is supposed to have its manual page).

-There is no language construct to initialize all elements of an array with a specific non-zero value.
+There is no language construct to initialize all elements of an array with a specific non-zero value, that is why we need `memset`.
 You can only zero it out using an initializer `{ 0 }`, as we already know.

-The algorithm goes from left to the right, one character at a time.
-At each point it will decide whether the mountain will grow, descend or remain the same (hence the random numbers).
+The algorithm goes from left to right, one character at a time.
+At each point it decides whether the mountain will grow, descend or remain the same (hence the random numbers).

-Once you got a working program, restructure the code into small functions (one for printing a character based on random number, one for printing the whole 2-D array, etc.).
-Optionally you can try to avoid  global variables by passing the array as parameter of function - however keep in mind that arrays cannot be passed as value so the array dimensions will have to be passed as function parameters as well.
+Once you got a working program, refactor the code into small functions (one for printing a character based on random number, one for printing the whole 2-D array, etc.).
+Optionally you can try to avoid global variables by passing the array as parameter of a function.
+In that case, you might try to use a VLA in function arguments to see it works.
+See [multi-dimensional arrays](/modules/multi-dimensional-arrays.md) for more information.

 :eyes: [mountain-generator.c](/src/mountain-generator.c)